Skip to main content

 Being trans

-There are a large number of people who are both autistic and trans.
-In fact, did you know that trans and gender-diverse people are up to six times more likely to be autistic than cis people?
+Did you know that trans and gender-diverse people are three to six times more likely to be diagnosed as autistic?

 What does being trans mean?